JezzieCode/kumbucha/README.md

 ## Testing

-    ⁃ __ I have used preview in all the common webb browsers and checked them with different screen sizes.__
+    - I have used preview in all the common webb browsers and checked them with different screen sizes.__
-    ⁃ __I ran into problem with the fist sketch when I try to implement it in html and css code.
+    - I ran into problem with the fist sketch when I try to implement it in html and css code.
 My solution was to simplify it and bring it down to basics but still maintaining the same goals with the project.__

 ## Validator